Social Care Research Ethics Committee Social Care Institute for Excellence (SCIE) logo

 After the IRAS Form has been submitted on line, send (email preferred) a copy of the PDF version together with the checklist and supporting documentation to the Co-ordinator.
 (Please note that only one copy of the documentation is required).

-Listed below are the Social Care REC meeting dates and submission deadlines.
+For information, listed below are the Social Care REC meeting dates and submission deadlines.
 It would be very helpful if you could let the Co-ordinator know, as soon as possible, if you are intending to submit an application for a specific meeting, rather than leaving it until the submission deadline.

-List of meeting/submission dates for 2009/2010
+List of meeting/submission deadlines for 2012 and 2013

-Meeting date Submission date
+Meeting date Submission deadline

 August No Meeting August No Meeting